-The net carrying value of property and equipment held under mortgage and specific security agreements and restrictive covenants, as described in notes 9 and 10, totals approximately \$8,800,000 at December 31, 2023.
-Included in this amount are restrictive use covenants on approximately \$513,000 net carrying value of real estate in Orlando which expires on September 30, 2024, \$130,000 net carrying value of equipment which expires on September 30, 2029 and approximately \$8,200,000 net carrying value of land and building in Vero Beach which expires on November 1, 2036.
+The net carrying value of property and equipment held under mortgage and specific security agreements and restrictive covenants, as described in notes 9 and 10, totals approximately \$8,300,000 at December 31, 2024.
+Included in this amount are restrictive use covenants on approximately \$130,000 net carrying value of equipment which expires on September 30, 2029 located in Orlando and approximately \$8,200,000 net carrying value of land and building in Vero Beach which expires on November 1, 2036.